 Many same-sex couples get married in a state or foreign country that recognizes same-sex marriage.
 Some couples already happen to live in these marriage-friendly places, and others travel there just to get married.
 The difficulty arises when those traveling couples return home, or when residents move to a state that doesn't provide for same-sex marriage.
 Will marriages that were valid where they were entered into be recognized in these other places -- either by state authorities, private entities (like employers), or the federal government?

 Many important considerations ride on the answer to this question -- from how to fill out your tax returns to whether your spouse is eligible for benefits through your employer's health plan.
 But it isn't always easy to figure out whether (and to what extent) your same-sex marriage will be recognized.

-Forty states have passed "defense of marriage " statutes that expressly state that the government will not recognize a same-sex marriage.
+36 states currently have "defense of marriage" statutes that expressly state that the government will not recognize a same-sex marriage.
 If you live in one of these states, the state will not recognize your same-sex marriage.
 This means that you can't enjoy health plan benefits, state tax benefits, protection from discrimination, or other legal rights that married spouses enjoy.
 And, if your relationship breaks up, chances are the local family court will not accept your divorce filing or issue a divorce decree, which you would need before you're able to marry or partner with someone else.
 To find out whether your state has a defense of marriage act or recognizes same-sex marriage, visit Lambda Legal's website at www.lambdalegal.org and click "In Your State."

 Uncertainty in Some States